 Many hours of employee time can be lost in contact centers if there is a high amount of non-productive time.
 With a WFM solution, you can use historical and real-time information to gain better management and control of teams –optimizing the time of every employee.

 With greater management and control of teams comes reduced queue times, improved service and a better overall customer experience.
 This reduces the number of abandons and increases the number of revenue calls that are completed.

 Putting It All Together

 Regardless of the size of a mobile or remote team, a primary objective is to obtain the most work at the highest level at the lowest cost.
-This can happen when there is a reduction of manual work and a shift to an automated WFM approach.
-And the benefits can be even more far-reaching by improving overall customer experience and brand quality.
+This can happen when there is a reduction of manual work and a shift to an automated workforce management approach.
+The benefits can be even more far-reaching by improving overall customer experience, customer support and brand quality.